samyak45/my-old-website/_posts/2017-01-25-rebels-who-they-are-and-why-you-need-them.md

 ---
-title: Rebels: Who they are and why you need them
+title: Rebels: Who they are and why you need them?
-author: Samyak Choudhary
 featimg: hans-solo.jpg
-categories : []
-tags : []
-published : true
+published: true
 ---
 Do I really need to tell you who these conceited, egotistical, mutinous troublemakers with no regard for rules, regulations or authority are?

 (Considering the rising unrest in this world, I can only assume that the population of rebels is on a rise.
 Or probably it's just that like attracts like and without my knowledge, I have recently been pushed into the 'Rebel Worldcup'!)